bahgat-ahmed/Predicting-Bike-Sharing-Patterns-using-Neural-Networks/README.md

-# Predicting Bike-Sharing Patterns using Neural Networks
+# Predicting Bike-Sharing Patterns using Feed-forward Neural Network

 This is one of the projects I've built in Udacity **Deep Learning Nanodegree**.